groundhoggwp/groundhogg/README.txt

 * TWEAKED DBs now clean themselves whenever stuff is deleted...
 * ADDED GH email sender API!
 * TWEAKED added failsafe event running to ensure that no event is run TWICE within 5 minutes...
+* TWEAKED emails cannot be sent within 30 seconds of each other to a contact.
+* TEAKED email sending delayed by 30 seconds

 = 1.0.7 =
 * FIXED Emails were not updating from the funnel editor when click the "save changes button" in the modal.
 Click said button will now update the email.